UPPMAX/UPPMAX-documentation/docs/getting_started/linux.md

 To edit files, you will use a text editor.
-The UPPMAX HPC clusters have multiple text editors installed, which are described at the UPPMAX 'Text editors' page [here](../software/text_editors.md).
+The UPPMAX HPC clusters have multiple text editors installed, which are described at [the UPPMAX 'Text editors' page](../software/text_editors.md).

 !!! example